Parenting Beyond the Camera

-More often than not, we catch a beautifully crafted, colourful and happy picture of parenting all around us.
+More often than not, we catch a beautifully crafted, colorful and happy picture of Parenting Skills all around us.
 Be it magazines or the advertisements, we see an ideal household with clean floor, well organised cupboards, siblings playing and laughing together, a calm and composed mommy wearing her designer dress and kids enjoying a healthy meal.
 A few camera captured moments can look like this.

 Few things out rightly contradict my pre conceived notion of parenting.
 So while I was carrying; a story was knitted every day by friends, families, parents, peers and well-wishers and it was all in sync with each other.
 People said it’s an out of the world feeling to get into motherhood.
 It strengthens your existing bond with the spouse.
 It fills your home with laughter, love and happiness.
 People also said getting into parenthood is the next step to marriage.
 You graduate and become parents.